MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/view-mail-flow-reports.md

 If you click **Filter**, you can filter both the chart and the data table.

-This chart shows the email categories organized by:
+This chart shows the emails categorized as follows:
   - **Total email**
   - **Edge allow, edge filtered**
   - **Not malware, Safe attachments detection (ATP), Anti-malware engine detection, rule block**